bitburner-official/bitburner-src/src/Documentation/ui/doc/help/getting_started.md

 ## First Steps

 I'm going to assume you followed the introductory tutorial when you first began the game.
-In this introductory tutorial you created a [Script](../basic/scripts.md) called `n00dles.js` and ran it on the `n00dles` server.
+In this introductory tutorial, you created a [Script](../basic/scripts.md) called `n00dles.js` and ran it on the `n00dles` server.
 Right now, we'll kill this [Script](../basic/scripts.md).
 There are two ways to do this: